ibm-watson-data-lab/shopping-list-polymer-pouchdb/README.md

 }
 ```

-You should then be able to install the shopping list model using Bower:
+You should now be able to install the shopping list model using Bower:

 ```
 bower install --save npm:ibm-shopping-list-model